We hold shows in Spring, Summer and Autumn and a competition in August

 Roses, Pinks, Sweet Peas and Carnations

 Another chance for the flower growers to shine!
-This year we have added classes for pastel and bright coloured flowers as the Red White and Blue Arrangement for American Independence Day was so popular last year.
+This year there are classes for pastel and bright coloured vases flowers as well as the usual ones for single flower types. .

 The winners and pictures from 2018 are below.
 Liz Watson won Best in Show with her vase of red white and blue flowers.